aelmokadem/PBPKToolkit/README.md

 argument `Vt`. `calcKp` will grab the tissue volumes from this list to allow for the scaling of the Kp values based on the Vss calculation here
 <https://jcheminf.biomedcentral.com/articles/10.1186/s13321-015-0054-x>.
+This scaling also requires `Kpot`, which is the partition coefficient value for the “other” compartment that lumps all compartments that are not defined in the standardized tissue composition database.
+If `Kpot` is left as `NULL`, it will be calculated as the average of all non adipose tissues Kp values.

 ``` r
 # calculate partition coefficients